barrantesisrael/mbt.microbiome.2021/README.md

 ##### 1.2 Amplicon assembly with [pandaseq](https://github.com/neufeld/pandaseq)

-Continue on the `Terminal` from the Binder session
+Continue on the `Terminal` from the Binder session.

 ```bash
 # Current path: ~/data2022